tychonievich/coa1-fall2018/markdown/c.md

 :   Shows `error message` as an error message during compilation.

 Most C compilers add several other compiler-specific preprocessor directives, like `#warning`, `#pragma message`, `#pragma once`, `#include_next`, `#import`, etc.
-Each is added to simplify some common task, but also makes code easily ported to other platforms.
+Each is added to simplify some common task, but also makes code harder to port to other platforms.